PrincetonUniversity/VST/BUILD_ORGANIZATION.md

 ## Install Method 3: manual make with opam-supplied CompCert

+Download the VST sources (by cloning the repo, or by unzipping a release .zip or .tar.gz file).

-For a manual make please follow this procedure:
+Then follow this procedure:

 1. Make sure CompCert and Flocq Coq `.vo` files are installed in
    ```